weaveworks/weave/site/weave-docker-api/using-proxy.md

 `docker inspect` to return the Weave NetworkSettings instead, then the proxy must be launched using the `--rewrite-inspect` flag.

-This command substitutes the Weave Network settings when the container has a Weave IP.
-If a container has more than one Weave IP, then the inspect call only includes one of them.
+This command substitutes the Weave network settings when the container has a Weave Net IP.
+If a container has more than one Weave Net IP, then the inspect call only includes one of them.

     host1$ weave launch-router && weave launch-proxy --rewrite-inspect